 Automatically when unlocked

-Bypassing user authorization might be required for some environments.
-MDM solutions can control this behavior by using the existing
+Bypassing user authorisation might be required for some environments.
+MDM solutions can control this behaviour by using the existing

 allowUSBRestrictedMode restriction to always allow accessories.

-Note: These connections don’t apply to power adapters, non-Thunderbolt displays, approved hubs, paired smart cards, or to a Mac that’s in Setup Assistant or that was started from recoveryOS.
+Note: These connections don’t apply to power adapters, non-Thunderbolt displays, approved hubs, paired smart cards, or a Mac that’s in Set-Up Assistant or that was started from recoveryOS.

 Manage iPhone and iPad devices